Should kids know their multiplication facts?

 Multiplication Tricks for Other Numbers

-Here’s a list of various sites and articles that give multiplication tricks for many numbers:
+Here’s a couple more that give multiplication tricks for many numbers:

 The one I made up